This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 STEP 12: If you carried out STEP 10, above, you will be prompted to acknowledge a DECRYPT operation as noted in the previous section illustrating the Software Simulated 2FA prompt.
 Choose OK to assert/ continue.

 After you assert the prompt, the workflow continues and the file opens in plaintext form just as before.
-Also note the resulting plaintext content is, as expected, not accessible should you make an attempt to read the plaintext file while opened in Excel.
+Also note the resulting plaintext content is, as expected, not accessible should another process or resource make an attempt to read the plaintext file while opened in Excel.

 STEP 13: Add the text, Version 2 to cell A2 then Save and Close Excel so SSProtect can re-protect the file.
 If you carried out STEP 10, you will be presented with the Software Simulated 2FA prompt to ENCRYPT the target file.
 Choose OK to proceed with the operation.